 Your Model Portfolio With Stock Recommendations

-When you open your recommended portfolio, you are presented with a Pie that suggests your investment allocation between stocks, ETFs, Bonds, and Real-estate.
+When you open your recommended portfolio, you are presented with a Pie that suggests your investment allocation between stocks, ETFs, bonds, and real estate.
 You can then drill down to see the specific stocks they advise you to buy.

 This is a great tool if you need this structured approach to building a well-rounded, diversified portfolio.